Arunachala: References in religious texts

 The Maheswara Khanda of Skanda Purana, sage Veda Vyasa describes in great detail the wonder of Arunachala.

 Over the centuries, many saints and sages have been drawn to Arunachala.
-The Saivite saints of 5th to 10th CE Manickavachagar, Appar, Sambandar and Sundarar are four examples.
+The Shaivite saints of 5th to 10th CE Appar, Sambandar, Sundarar and Manikkavacakar are four examples.
 In the fifteenth century, Guhai Namasivaya, Guru Namasivaya and Virupaksha Deva came from Karnataka and settled on Arunachala.
 Saint Namasivaya lived in one of Arunachala's caves which is still known by his name.
 Virupaksha Deva lived in an OM-shaped cave higher up on the Hill, and this cave too still bears his name.
 Located on the south-east slope of Arunachala, this was the cave that Sri Ramana Maharshi lived in from 1899 to 1916.